Charlie's Poetry & Prose - Intro

 material concerns

-that sleep unbeknownst
+that sleep unbeknown

 among our future's,